s3a-spatialaudio/VISR/doc/userdoc/installation.rst

 If required, install the "Microsoft Visual C++ Redistributable for Visual Studio 2017", package, for example from the `Visual C++ downloads page <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>`_.

-On Windows, it is necessary to add the directory containing the VISR libraries (DLLs) as well as the directory containing third-party libraries shipped with the VISR installer to the **PATH** variable.
+On Windows, it is necessary to add the directory containing the VISR libraries (DLLs) as well as the directory containing third-party libraries shipped with the VISR installer to the :code:`PATH` variable.
 To this end, open the environment variable editor (Settings -> System -> Advanced system settings -> Environment variables).
 The environment variable on Windows 10 is depicted in figure windows_environment_variables_editor .